Table of Contents

 Because of the big gap in ideals and conduct between the Christian and non-Christian, to enter into any binding relationship in marriage confronts the Christian with the alternatives of abandoning his principles or enduring difficulties.
 Therefore, the counsel in 2 Corinthians 6:14 is essential to heed.

-Separateness from sin and sinners is explicitly taught throughout the Scriptures and not just the New Testament (Lev.
-20:24; Num.
-6:3; Heb.
-7:26; etc.).
+Separateness from sin and sinners is explicitly taught throughout the Scriptures and not just the New Testament (Leviticus 20:24; Numbers 6:3; etc.).
 No other principle has been more strictly given by God.
 The believer needs to ask himself: whose influence is likely to prevail, that of Christ or that of the evil one?
 When it comes to a binding relationship such as marriage, the Christian that loves the Lord should not unite with an unbeliever, even in hope of winning him to Christ.

-Intimate fellowship with non-believers in marriage would affect not only the individual but the family and the nation (Ex.
-34:15, 16).
+Intimate fellowship with non-believers in marriage would affect not only the individual but the family and the nation (Exodus 34:15, 16).
 Solomon broke this principle and his actions caused untold personal and national loss as a result (1 Kings 11:1).
+The person that makes close ties with those who who neither love nor serve God (1 Corinthians 16:14-17) can’t experience true happiness and safety.

-There is no happiness or safety in making close ties with those who neither love nor serve God (1 Cor.
-6:14–17).
-Throughout the history of God’s people, the violation of this principle has resulted in spiritual loss and pain.
-The disastrous experiences of Esau (Gen. 26:34, 35), Samson (Judges 14:1), and many others are persuasive in their testimony to remain separate from the world.
+When God’s people throughout the history violated this principle, they faced spiritual loss and pain.
+The disastrous experiences of Esau (Genesis 26:34, 35), Samson (Judges 14:1), and many others are persuasive in their testimony to remain separate from the worldly people.

 In His service,